Protecting Your Site with a Captcha

 Web Controls enable you to use pre-defined and pre-tested security and performance rule sets.
 Rule sets minimize the need to discover, define, and maintain a large number of individual rules.
 Instead, you can create rule sets that match individual request or response conditions and execute a set of actions predefined in the Webscale Control Panel.
 Based on the conditions, Web Controls automatically execute a set of pre-defined actions after all conditions are met.
 Through Web Controls, you can create complex sequences of actions.

 A useful action to add to a web control is the Challenge User action.
 This action will present users that match the Condition specified with a Google ReCaptcha they must solve to prove they are not a bot.
 A previously validated user is not presented with a challenge.
 An example of when to use this type of web control is if you are seeing elevated malicious or suspicious behavior on your site, or if you have a list of IPs that you already know to be malicious.

-To follow these instructions, log in to your Webscale Control Panel and click the 3 vertical dots on the upper right corner of the box for the application you wish to edit.
+To follow these instructions, log into Webscale Control Panel and click the three vertical dots menu of the application box.

 On the menu that appears, click Edit.

-PrerequisiteSince you’re setting a Web Control, we recommend reading How to Create Web Controls before following these steps.
+PrerequisiteSince you’re setting a Web Control, we recommend reading Creating Web Controls before following these steps.